Nov 11, 2025

 Despite owning several “monitors” and non-monitor headphones/earphones, I still feel like something’s off.
 It’s like each of my other monitors will sound good overall, but lacking or having some problems in some frequency range.

-Then one day I walked into a Korean audio shop, and happened to see a weird looking barrel-shaped Etymotic ER4SR.
-I suddenly remembered that I’ve read about it on online forums, since maybe 2011, and that people call it “too flat” or “too dry”.
+Then one day I walked into a Seoul audio shop, and happened to see a weird looking barrel-shaped Etymotic ER3 models on shop stand.

-The first one I tried at the shop was ER3SR, and boy was I blown away.
-It sounds right in every region - the bass, mid, and highs.
-It also sounds like my HD600 but with fuller sound across the spectrum.
+The first one I tried at the shop was ER3SE, and boy was I blown away.
+It sounded right in every region - the bass, mid, and highs, and it’s very cheap too.
+It also sounded like my HD600 but with fuller sound across the spectrum.

-And after hearing the ER4SR, I bought it right away (at the time, I can’t tell the differences ER4SR and ER3SR due to fatigue).
+And after having had tried the ER4SR, I bought it right away (at the time, I could barely tell the differences between ER4SR and ER3SR due to ear fatigue).

 Very, very flat sound